-- Secure the log on both sides with a clamp or our Log Lock.
-Remember that if the end will be made into a tenon, you don't need to peel the last few inches
+- To remove bark from a log, secure the log on both sides with a clamp or our Log Lock.
+Remember that if the end will be made into a tenon, you don't need to peel the last few inches.

-- Take your Draw Knife and alongside the log standing over it enough to get a straight line with the stoke and not be standing in an awkward position.
+- Take your Draw Knife and, alongside the log, stand over it enough to get a straight line with the stoke and not stand awkwardly.
 You should be comfortable.

-- Start at the far end of the log, with the blade positioned at about a 30 degree angle.
-A lesser angle will just slip and not remove the bark, but too much will result in too much wood being removed.
-'Draw' the knife toward you and the nearest point of the log, applying even pressure with both hands
+- Start at the far end of the log, with the blade positioned at about a 30-degree angle.
+A lesser angle will slip and not remove the bark, but too much will result in too much wood being removed.
+'Draw' the knife toward you and the nearest point of the log, applying even pressure with both hands.

 Applying a “Clean Peel”

 A clean peel is peeling off all the bark on the log.
-If too much or little bark is peeled, you will end up with a chunky looking log, or a log that looks like it has just been scraped.
-A good clean peel completely removes all the bark, but not the wood underneath.
+If too much or little bark is peeled, you will end up with a chunky-looking log or a log that looks like it has just been scraped.
+A good clean peel removes all the bark, not the wood underneath.

 Applying a “Skip Peel

-- Using the same draw knife angle and technique as above, choose areas of the log to peel, applying shorter and longer strokes you leave behind different shapes of bark on the log
+- Using the same draw knife angle and technique as above, choose areas of the log to peel; applying shorter and longer strokes leaves behind different shapes of bark on the log.

-- Remember this is ‘Your’ art, so you can choose any pattern you want.
+- Remember, this is 'your art,' so you can choose any pattern.
 Apply peels to larger areas of bark and see the resulting look.
-Take shorter strokes to leave larger strips of bark, and longer ones to leave smaller strips
+Take shorter strokes to leave larger strips of bark and longer ones to leave smaller strips.

 - You will need to experiment and practice your technique.
-Don't be frustrated, sometimes you'll remove too much and end up needing to use the log for firewood in your wood stove!
-You can always take off more, but you can't put it back.
-Start small and you can always fine tune your intended look
+Don't be frustrated; sometimes, you'll remove too much and end up needing to use the log for firewood in your wood stove!
+You can always take off more but can't put it back.
+Start small, and you can always fine-tune your intended look.

 Regardless of which technique you choose, it's important to wear protective gloves and eye gear while removing the bark from your log to avoid injury.